SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Experimental Evaluation

 \paragraph{Correlation of Test Generation and Code Repair} We analyze the overlap between solved instances of \sweb and \swtb, showing results in \cref*{tab:overlap_swe_swt}.
-We observe that the overlap is small for both methods, with no statistical evidence of correlation (p-values of $65.6\%$ and $53.4\%$ for \zsp and \swea, respectively, under the null hypothesis of independence and uniform hardness), indicating that generating tests and fixes are distinct tasks of different difficulties.
-Further, we observe that while general-purpose LLMs solve the same number of instances in both tasks, code agents solve only half as many \textsc{SWT} as \sweb instances, highlighting the potential for the development of test-specific agents.
+We observe that the overlap is small for both methods, with no statistical evidence of correlation (p-values of $80.4\%$ and $72.8\%$ for \zsp and \swea, respectively, under the null hypothesis of independence and uniform hardness), indicating that generating tests and fixes are distinct tasks of different difficulties.
+We explore this relationship in more detail in \cref{app:distribution_over_repo}.

-\paragraph{Distribution over Repositories} We compare the success rate of \swea for test and fix generation across repositories in \cref{fig:repo_distribution_fix_test}.
-Despite a significantly lower overall success rate, we observe that test generation is not uniformly harder than fix generation.
-Instead, it obtains similar success rates across four repositories, and higher success rates on an additional two.
-However, there are significantly more (five) repositories where test generation fails entirely while code repair only fails on two.
-Manually inspecting instances from these repositories where test generation fails, we find \texttt{pydata} has a particularly complex codebase and makes heavy use of parameterization and fixtures in their testing, \texttt{pytest-dev}, a testing tool, naturally has a highly unusual testing setup as it aims to test other tests, and \texttt{pallets} has extremely long golden test lengths indicating particularly challenging testing problems.
-For \texttt{pylint-dev} generated tests are all \ptp making them correct but unhelpful.